module-federation/core/packages/enhanced/README.md

 ### remotes

-> Consumer-specific parameter.
+> This is a consumer-specific parameter.
 If remotes is set, it can be considered as a consumer.

 - Type: `Remotes`
 - Required: No
 - Default: `undefined`

-Used to determine how MF consumes remote modules.
+This is used to specify how Module Federation consumes remote modules.

-The `Remotes` type is as follows:
+The `Remotes` type is defined as follows:

 ```tsx
 type Remotes = (RemotesItem | RemotesObject)[] | RemotesObject;